isw-kudos/huddo-docs/docs/boards/swarm/prerequisites.md

 ## Servers

 This solution is designed to be a lightweight, cloud-like setup running locally in your data centre.
-You should expect to configure a minimum of 4 very small servers, see [Swarm Installation](index.md#server-information) for a table showing the requirements.
+You should expect to configure a minimum of 4 small servers.

 ---